A view of Singleton Campus including Singleton Park and the beach, with the sea stretching into the horizon

 About

 Dr Pier-Luc Dupont is Lecturer in Identity Politics and Director of Comparative Politics and Policy Research Centre at Swansea University.
 He is an interdisciplinary scholar of racism, diversity and human rights, with a particular interest in employment and education as social and political fields.
 His work is mainly driven by a will to reveal the institutional sources of racial and other inequalities, as well as to theorise legal and political action toward social justice.
-His research has been published in various collective volumes and leading journals such as Ethnic and Racial Studies, Identities: Global Studies in Culture and Power, The Sociological Review, Peace and Conflict, Journal of Muslims in Europe, Crossings: Journal of Migration and Culture, and Nordic Journal of Human Rights.
-His monograph Anti-Racism, Multiculturalism and Human Rights (Palgrave, 2025) explores how positive action in employment and multicultural school curricula can counter racism, and whether these policies are required under international human rights law.
+His research has been published in various collective volumes and leading journals such as Ethnic and Racial Studies, EthnicitiesIdentitiesThe Sociological Review, British Journal of Social PsychologyPeace and ConflictJournal of Muslims in Europe, Secular Studies, and Nordic Journal of Human Rights.
+His monograph Anti-Racism, Multiculturalism and Human Rights (Palgrave, 2025) explores how positive action in employment and multicultural school curricula can counter racism, and whether international human rights law requires further development of these policies in Britain.

 Before coming to Swansea, Pier-Luc held research posts at the University of Bristol within large projects examining justice from the perspective of migrants and minorities (Horizon 2020 project ETHOS, 2017-2019), policy approaches to cultural diversity (HERA project PLURISPACE, 2020-2022), and the drivers of ethnic segregation and mixing (ESRC project Shared Spaces, 2022-2023).
 His doctoral thesis, completed at the University of Valencia Human Rights Institute and supported by a four-year FPU scholarship from the Spanish Ministry of Education, examined the interplay between internationally recognised equality rights, public policies and racism in the European context.
+Pier-Luc holds a MA Migration Studies from the University of Valencia and a BA International Studies and Modern Languages from Laval University (Quebec, Canada).

 Areas Of Expertise